mikolajskalka/GaussSeidelAndJacobi/README.md

 Short program in fortran presenting two iterative methods for solving matrices equations.

-It was prepared for university my university classes.
+It was prepared for my university classes.